Wold Decomposition and C*-envelopes of Self-Similar Semigroup Actions on Graphs

 \begin{eg} A representation of the odometer semigroup $\bO_n$ is determined by a single isometry $V$ and a row isometry $(S_1,\dots,S_n)$.
 Here, the single isometry $V$ corresponds to the isometric representation $\V$ of $\mathbb{N}$ by setting $V_p=V^p$.
 The condition \ref{E:CD} ensures that $V$ and $S$ intertwine with respect to the self-similar action.
 In the special case of $n=1$, this is simply requiring $V$ and $S_1$ are two commuting isometries.

-Without the condition \ref{E:NC}, the Wold decomposition of such isometries can be difficult, even in the case when $n=1$ where it corresponds to a pair of commuting isometries.
-Fully characterizing the Wold decomposition of a pair of commuting isometries is difficult, which is only done recently by Popovici \cite{Popovici2004} (see also \cite{BLi2022} for a similar characterization on odometer semigroups).
+Without the condition \ref{E:NC}, the Wold decomposition of such isometries can be difficult, even in the case when $n=1$, which corresponds to a pair of commuting isometries.
+Fully characterizing the Wold decomposition of a pair of commuting isometries is difficult, which has only been done recently by Popovici \cite{Popovici2004} (see also \cite{BLi2022} for a similar characterization on odometer semigroups).

 On the other hand, the Wold decomposition under the condition \ref{E:NC} is much nicer.
-It is shown in \cite{BLi2022} (see also \cite{Slocinski1980} for commuting isometry case) that such a representation decomposes into 4 components, each corresponds to whether $V$ is pure or unitary and whether $S$ is pure or row unitary.
+It is shown in \cite{BLi2022} (see also \cite{Slocinski1980} for commuting isometry case) that such a representation decomposes into 4 components, each corresponding to whether $V$ is pure or unitary and whether $S$ is pure or row unitary.

 For readers familiar with the semigroup C*-algebras, the condition \ref{E:NC} is the same as the Nica-covariant condition if we treat the odometer semigroup as a quasi-lattice ordered semigroup.
 While Nica-covariant representations are not the focus of this current paper, we do suspect a more general Wold decomposition for Nica-covariant representations and we will leave it for future investigations. \end{eg}